johnlobster/burger/README.md

 #### Running locally

-clone the master repo, cd to friendFinder directory
+clone the master repo, cd to burger directory

 `npm install` will install all the node modules

+create a `.env` file (not tracked by git) and add the following

+`MYSQL_PASSWORD=<your password to mysql server for user "root">`

 `node server` will start the server